-- Hire staff members who think independently and critically, but who are also willing to search deeper, ask questions, listen (without judgement) to patients, remain open to new ideas or concepts, are flexibility, work cooperatively with other departments and staff, and engage in creative problem solving that is based in evidence.
+- Hire staff members who think independently and critically but who are also willing to search deeper, ask questions, listen (without judgment) to patients, remain open to new ideas or concepts, are flexible, work cooperatively with other departments and staff, and engage in creative problem solving that is based in evidence.

 - Create and communicate a framework of realistic expectations for progress for those working with COD patients.

-- Provide opportunities for consultation when medical staff share the same patient.
+- Provide opportunities for consultation when medical staff shares the same patient.

 - Ensure that supervisors and administrators are knowledgeable and understanding of the specific needs of COD patients.
 Additionally, provide advocacy for COD patients when discussing issues with those in positions of power and funding, ensuring that their concerns are heard and understood.

-- Provide opportunities for continued education and training relative to COD, substance use disorder, and mental health needs.
+- Provide continued education and training opportunities relative to COD, substance use disorder, and mental health needs.
 Additionally, allow for staff feedback on program design, implementation, training, and education.

 - Lastly, provide a desirable work environment through adequate and appropriate compensation based on experience and dedication to care, and possibly even provide salary incentives for COD expertise.
-Additionally, promote and provide opportunities for training and career advancement, as well as involvement in quality improvement or clinical research activities, and be diligent about efforts to adjust workloads in order to avoid burnout.
+Additionally, promote and provide opportunities for training and career advancement, involvement in quality improvement or clinical research activities, and be diligent about efforts to adjust workloads to avoid burnout.

 Image Source: Pexels

-- Shifting language away from negative connotations can help substance abuse disorder patients be taken more seriously by medical staff, as well as those in government that make policy decisions.
+- Shifting language away from negative connotations can help substance abuse disorder patients be taken more seriously by medical staff and those in government that make policy decisions.